We can deploy vite-plugin-ssr

-to Vercel simply by using a Vercel API Route, or we can use vite-plugin-vercel
+We can deploy vite-plugin-ssr to Vercel simply by using a Vercel API Route, or we can use vite-plugin-vercel if we want advanced Vercel features such as ISR and Edge Middleware.

-app to Vercel simply by creating a Vercel API Route api/ssr.js
+We can deploy our vite-plugin-ssr app to Vercel simply by creating a Vercel API Route api/ssr.js that server-side renders our app.

 Example: github.com/brillout/vite-plugin-ssr_vercel.

-in your Vercel dashboard, see the example'sreadme.md
+Make sure to properly set OUTPUT DIRECTORY in your Vercel dashboard, see the example's readme.md instructions.

-Using a Vercel API Route is a sturdy way to deploy to Vercel as API Routes is a core Vercel feature: it's here to stay and, most importantly, stable.
+Using a Vercel API Route is a sturdy way to deploy to Vercel, as API Routes is a core Vercel feature: it's here to stay and, most importantly, stable.
 (Whereas Vercel's Build Output API is a moving target with occasional breaking changes.)
 Once we setup our server-side rendering API Route, we can expect it to work for the foreseeable future.

 vite-plugin-vercel

-enables zero-configuration support for all Vercel features, including Incremental Static Regeneration (ISR) and Edge Middleware.
+vite-plugin-vercel enables zero-configuration support for all Vercel features, including Incremental Static Regeneration (ISR) and Edge Middleware.

-If we pre-render our pages only partially, we can also use vite-plugin-vercel
+If we pre-render our pages only partially, we can also use vite-plugin-vercel to statically deploy our pre-rendered pages while dynamically serving our non-prerendered pages.

-> Usage with vite-plugin-ssr.
+See vite-plugin-ssr + vite-plugin-vercel installation instructions at vite-plugin-vercel > Usage with vite-plugin-ssr.

-Under the hood,
+Under the hood, vite-plugin-vercel uses Vercel's Build Output API.

-uses Vercel's Build Output API.
+Build Output API

 For maximum flexibility and configuration options, we can also directly use the Build Output API.